 Interpretive response: Yes.
-An error that is immaterial in prior periods does not require restatement of the financial statements; and if the error is also immaterial in the current period, there would be no need to make an adjustment.
+An error that is immaterial in prior periods does not require reissuance of the financial statements.
+Further, if the error is also immaterial in the current period, there would be no need for a little r restatement.
 However, if errors are left uncorrected, they may create unintended consequences in future periods - e.g. an error may accumulate to become material.

-In our experience, to avoid issues in the future, entities often correct these errors by adjusting (not restating) prior-period financial information.
-See Question 4.4.10.
+In our experience, to avoid issues in the future, entities often correct these errors even though they were and still are immaterial.
+See section 4.4.40.